Water Damage Costs & Insurance Guide | iDry Columbus

 - Additional Services: Depending on the severity of the damage, other services like carpet cleaning, furniture restoration, or odor removal might be necessary.

-It’s essential to get a detailed estimate from your chosen restoration company to understand these costs better.
+It’s essential to get a detailed estimate from your chosen mitigation company to understand these costs better.
 For a more in-depth breakdown and factors that can influence these costs, click here to explore our detailed guide on water damage restoration costs.

 Understanding Insurance Coverage for Water Damage

 Insurance plays a pivotal role when dealing with water damage.
 However, navigating the intricacies of insurance policies can be daunting.
-It’s essential to understand what your policy covers, the types of water damage included, and any potential exclusions:
+It’s essential to understand what your policy covers, the types of water damage included, and any potential exclusions.

 - Types of Coverage: Not all water damage is treated equally in the eyes of insurance providers.
-While sudden incidents like burst pipes might be covered, gradual damage due to negligence or wear and tear often isn’t.
+While sudden water damage incidents like burst pipes might be covered, gradual damage due to negligence or wear and tear often isn’t.